pagopa/developer-portal/.changeset/six-yaks-obey.md

 "infrastructure": patch
 ---

-Fix img_src CSP rule to see in Dev the images inserted using production's CMS
+Fix img_src CSP directive to see also in Dev the images inserted using production's CMS